Hendrix-CS/csci322/projects/11-guide.md

 worktitle: "Projects 10/11 B,C,D guide"
 ---

-To complete Projects 10/11 A,B,C, you will finish the compiler in stages.
+To complete Projects 10/11 B,C,D you will finish the compiler in stages.
 At each stage, only implement parsing and code generation for the productions sufficient for completing the given test case.
 For a complete list of grammar productions, see the table of "The Jack